 Plot map (or plan)

-A plan showing your overall lot configuration and an outline of how your home is sited on the lot.
+A plan showing your overall lot configuration and an outline of how your home sits on the lot.
 This is normally dimensioned showing front, sides and rear setbacks to property lines.

 Foam used in window and door openings to weatherproof.
 Stops all penetration of outside air and will provide great energy savings.